Specialties and Expertise

 Clinical and Academic Positions

-- Assistant Professor of Urology - Weill Cornell Medical College, Cornell University
+- Associate Professor of Clinical Urology - Weill Cornell Medical College, Cornell University

 Education and Training